abelperezok/aws-serverless-netcore/netcore3.1/part-04/README.md

 ```
 ## Deploying a function

 If we only want to deploy a function in isolation, the command to run is ```dotnet lambda deploy-function```.
-Before trying to deploy a function, as seen in previous part, it's required to have already a role in place.
+Before trying to deploy a function, as seen in previous parts, it's required to have already a role in place.
 Let's recap the role creation process.

 ### Creating the role